In this part of the AEM Headless Developer Journey, learn how to use the REST API to access and update the content of your Content Fragments.

 The Assets HTTP API does allow you to Read your content, but it also allows you to Create, Update and Delete content - actions that are not possible with the GraphQL API.

-The Assets REST API is available on each out-of-the-box install of a recent Adobe Experience Manager version.
+The Assets REST API is available on each out-of-the-box install of a recent Adobe Experience Manager as a Cloud Service version.

 The Assets HTTP API encompasses the:

 The current implementation of the Assets HTTP API is based on the REST architectural style and enables you to access content (stored in AEM) via CRUD operations (Create, Read, Update, Delete).